-Content-based filtering creates even more relevant recommendations compared to just relying on collaborative filtering, and also allows you to show recommendations when you didn’t collect enough user events yet.
-With content-based filtering you can maximize your catalog exposure, so that your users get relevant recommendations even on items that aren’t popular.
+Content-based filtering creates even more relevant recommendations than relying on collaborative filtering alone and allows you to show recommendations when you don’t have enough click and conversion events.
+With content-based filtering, you can maximize your catalog exposure so that users get relevant recommendations even on items that aren’t popular.

-If you use both content-based filtering and collaborative filtering models, you get a merged set of recommendations from both models.
+If you use content-based and collaborative filtering models, you’ll get a merged set of recommendations from both models.

 Trending Items and Trending Facet Values

 You can use both models together.
-For example, on your home page, you can show trending categories in a carousel layout.
-In each card of the carousel, you can show the trending items for each category.
+For example, by showing trending categories on your home page in a carousel layout and in each carousel card, showing the trending items for each category.

 Events requirements for the models

-Each model requires a minimum number of events or items with attributes to create relevant recommendations.
+To create relevant recommendations, each model needs a minimum number of events or items with attributes.
 If the data collected from the last 30 days isn’t enough, the Frequently Bought Together and Related Products models extend the collection period to 90 days.
 The Trending Items and Trending Facet Values models only collect events from the last 30 days.

-Each model also has a maximum number of events it considers for training.
-Any additional events or items with attributes are ignored.
-The models only generate recommendations for the items found within these limits.
+Each model also has a maximum number of events it can use for training.
+If there are too many events or items with attributes, the model will ignore them.